textileio/community/docs/a-tour-of-textile.md

 The output gives us the key for the node at index `0`.
 There's only one key because this target node only contains one file.

-To add an actual file or directory, just specify a path, e.g, `textile files add "path/to/something" --thread="..."`.
+To add an actual file or directory, just specify a path, e.g, `textile files add <thread> "path/to/something"`.

 Let's try adding the _same_ data again: